 - Check if your links are relevant and up-to-date

 The use of email address in your email signature might seem excessive, since the access to your email is already available through reply button.
 However, it is still a common practice for email signatures.

 Email signature is a flexible tool that can significantly impact the way people see you.
-Employing the full potential of your email signatures can significantly boost your image and help you find the best opportunities for self-development, potential career growth, which is especially valuable for students.
-For professors and scientists, on the other hand, the biggest advantage of email signatures is about broadening the network and growing in academia.
+Employing the full potential of your academic signatures can significantly boost your image and help you find the best opportunities for self-development, potential career growth, which is especially valuable for students.
+For professors and scientists, on the other hand, the biggest advantage of email signatures for students and teachers is about broadening the network and growing in academia.